mmistakes/minimal-mistakes/_posts/2017-12-13-inviting-partners.md

 * Relationship: is this a drop shipping partner?
 Use 'child'

 ### Step Two
-Once you have all the fields completed, you can click submit.
-A partner will be created in the Convictional system that you can manage through the API or admin.
-Now you need to invite them.

-On the partners screen there is a link you can click to invite your partner.
+Now that you have created a partner, the next step is to invite them to trade with you.On the partners screen there is a link you can click to invite your partner.
 Click that link when you are ready to send them an invite to connect with you:

 ![createPartner](https://github.com/rogerkirkness/convictional-help/blob/master/assets/images/partnerInvite.png?raw=true)

 ### Step Three